Combining Drugs & Alcohol: Driving Under The InfluenceUpdated Nov. 22, 2020

 Mixing alcohol with depressants

 Alcohol is a central nervous system depressant.
-Combing alcohol with other depressants such as benzodiazepines, barbiturates and sedatives will therefore create a heightened and extremely dangerous depressant effect on the brain and body.
+Combining alcohol with other depressants such as benzodiazepines, barbiturates and sedatives will therefore create a heightened and extremely dangerous depressant effect on the brain and body.
 Unfortunately, many people who take prescription depressants for anxiety, sleep problems and other disorders also drink alcohol as a way of self-medicating and alleviating the symptoms of their condition.
 This can produce a whole host of life-threatening short-term and long-term effects, including:

 - Dangerously low blood pressure and slowed heart rate